 What time is pick up?
 Overnight pick up is at 5 p.m. on Friday afternoon.
 Please remember to see your child's counselor to sign-out and the camp nurse to pick up any medications.
 Day Camp pick up is 5 p.m. every day, Monday-Friday.
 Please remember to sign-out each day.

 What activities do you (campers) do?
 Some of the activities that are available to campers are swimming, field games, crafts, hiking, low ropes course, archery, boating, Bible study, nature activities, team building games, and singing.

-For Day Camp: Your child should have a backpack to hold their lunch, towel, bathing suit, sunscreen and water bottle.
+For Day Camp: Your child should have a backpack to hold their lunch, snack, towel, bathing suit, sunscreen and water bottle.

 For Overnight Camp a sleeping bag or blanket(s) and pillow 2 bathing suits (recommended) 2 towels (1 for swimming and 1 for shower) soap and shampoo pants, shorts, socks, underwear, long sleeve and short sleeve shirts for the week sunscreen and bug repellant water bottle toothbrush and toothpaste flashlight 2 pair (recommended) of sturdy, closed toe shoes with a back (i.e. not clogs, crocs, or sandals please) flip flops for shower other personal items as needed.

 How will I know if my child is ok?
 Parents/Guardians will be notified under the following three circumstances: - If your child is having difficulty working through homesickness - If your child is having significant disciplinary issues - If your child has an illness or injury which prevents them from being able to participate in regular camp program activity

 Is there a Lost & Found?
 Yes.
 Items found during the week are displayed adjacent to the pick up area.
 Unclaimed items are laundered and stored until the end of the camping season.
 Any items that are still unclaimed at the end of the camping season will be donated.